According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 Latest Disneyland Paris News

-This is a situation, unlike anything that has ever happened to the Disney parks before.
-We never thought we’d ever see a time when all 12 Disney parks are closed at the same time, yet here we are.
-Crazy times!
+This has been an interesting year to say the least which has lead to a situation, unlike anything that has ever happened to the Disney parks before.
+We never thought we’d ever see a time when all 12 Disney parks are closed at the same time.

 Stories about all the Disney parks including Disneyland Paris have been coming out extremely quickly, and therefore require close attention.
 Any new stories we’ll insert here…